-Length of time/Credits: 1 Year: 10 credits Recommended Prerequisite: Pre-Calculus or Pre-Calculus Honors
+Course #: 603000 Length of time/Credits: 1 Year: 10 credits Prerequisite: Pre-Calculus or Pre-Calculus Honors Grade Level (s): 11-12

 Description: This course is an introduction to analysis including functions, limits, differentiation, the definite integral, techniques of integration, and applications.
 Topics covered are in the AB Calculus Advanced Placement examination.
 The major goal of AP Calculus AB is to assist students in developing the basic concepts and rules of calculus, for college-level courses in mathematics and science, and success on the Advanced Placement Calculus AB examination.